jrief/django-websocket-redis/docs/running.rst

   uwsgi --virtualenv /path/to/virtualenv --http :80 --gevent 100 --http-websockets --module wsgi

-It will answer, both Django and websocket requests on port 80 using HTTP.
+This will answer, both Django and websocket requests on port 80 using HTTP.
 Here the modified ``application`` dispatches incoming requests depending on the URL on either a Django handler or into the websocket's main loop.

+This configuration works for testing uWSGI and low traffic sites.
+Since uWSGI then runs in one thread/process, blocking calls such as accessing the database, would also block all other HTTP requests.
+Adding ``--gevent-monkey-patch`` to the command line may help here, but Postgres for instance requires to monkey patch its blocking calls with **gevent** using the psycogreen_ library.
-This configuration works for low traffic sites, where static files are handled by another webserver.
+Moreover, only one CPU core is then used and static files must be handled by another webserver.

 Running Django with websockets for Redis behind NGiNX using uWSGI
 -----------------------------------------------------------------